 You should also speak to your Assistant Dean of School if you wish to apply for exemption from any of the modules on your course.

 Dean of School

 The Dean of School is the line manager of the Assistant Dean of School.
-They have overall responsibility for a range of Higher Education courses and report directly to the Pro-Vice–Chancellor (Teaching and Learning).
+They have overall responsibility for a range of Higher Education courses and report directly to the Pro-Vice–Chancellor (Curriculum and Student Experience).

 If you have a problem relating to your course, which you have not been able to resolve satisfactorily with your Year Manager or Assistant Dean of School, you should discuss it with your Dean of School.